 The first use of limb scatter was on the Solar Mesosphere Explorer (SME) (Barth et al., 1983) to measure mesospheric ozone profiles in 1981.
-Much later, other limb scatter instruments were launched into low earth orbit that had the capability to determine aerosol extinctions including the Optical Spectrograph and InfraRed Imaging System (OSIRIS) launched on the Odin satellite in 2001 (Llewellyn et al., 2004) and the SCanning Imaging Absorption spectroMeter for Atmospheric CHartographY (SCIAMACHY) on Envisat launched in 2002 (Bovensmann et al., 1999).
+Much later, other limb scatter instruments were launched into low earth orbit that had the capability to determine aerosol extinction including the Optical Spectrograph and InfraRed Imaging System (OSIRIS) launched on the Odin satellite in 2001 (Llewellyn et al., 2004) and the SCanning Imaging Absorption spectroMeter for Atmospheric CHartographY (SCIAMACHY) on Envisat launched in 2002 (Bovensmann et al., 1999).
 Both of these instruments are scanning grating spectrometers which can gather a single tangent point and scans the atmosphere to complete a vertical profile.

 The OSIRIS version 5.07 data product provides 750 nm extinction profiles at approximately 2 km vertical resolution (Bourassa et al., 2007) and has been shown to agree relatively well, generally within 15%, with SAGE II and SAGE III occultation measurements (Bourassa et al., 2012b; Rieger et al., 2015).
 The SCIAMACHY instrument uses a retrieval technique essentially similar to OSIRIS to retrieve aerosol profiles at 750 nm with approximately 3 km vertical resolution (Ernst et al., 2012; von Savigny et al., 2015).
-However SCIAMACHY observations ceased with the demise of Envisat in 2012 and although OSIRIS continues to operate, it is now in the fourteenth year of a mission designed for two years.
+However SCIAMACHY observations ceased with the demise of Envisat in 2012 and although OSIRIS continues to operate, it is now in the sixteenth year of a mission designed for two years.

 The most recently launched limb scatter instrument is the Ozone Mapping Profiler Suite Limb Profiler (OMPS-LP) on the Suomi-NPP satellite in 2011.
 Although similar in spectral range and vertical resolution to OSIRIS, OMPS-LP is an imaging spectrometer that vertically images the limb in a single measurement.
 The imaging capability of OMPS-LP provides a decrease in the time required to obtain a limb profile and so increases the along track sampling.
 Recent work on the feasibility of aerosol retrieval from OMPS-LP measurements show promising results (Rault and Loughman, 2013).

 An instrument that is currently under development is ALTIUS (Dekemper et al., 2012), which is a Belgian instrument concept from the Belgium Institute for Space Aeronomy.
-ALTIUS is designed to image limb scattered sunlight, both vertically and horizontally across the track through the use of the AOTF technology (see section 3.1) and additionally has solar, stellar, and planetary occultation modes.
+ALTIUS is designed to image limb scattered sunlight, both vertically and horizontally across the track through the use of the Acousto-Optic Tunable Filter (AOTF) technology (see section 3.1) and additionally has solar, stellar, and planetary occultation modes.
 ALTIUS is scientifically focused on trace gas measurements, particularly for ozone and the instrument has three channels, each channel with a separate AOTF, measuring wavelengths from 250-2000 nm which could eventually be used for aerosol extinction measurements.

+The limb scatter technique is selected for the ALI instrument.
+ALI also uses an AOTF to spectrally image the filtered scattered signal.
+This technique was selected due to the relatively lax measurement requirement of only requiring sunlit atmosphere to be able to record a high number of quality measurements.
+Additionally, the imaging nature of the AOTF will allow quick measurements that are used to retrieve vertical profiles of aerosol extinction.

 2.4 Radiative Transfer

 To use the limb scatter technique to determine aerosol extinction and particle size information, an understanding of radiative transfer is required.
 However, modeling the complex scattering interactions of light within the atmosphere is difficult.
-In this section, an overview of scaler radiative transfer is performed, followed by the necessary modifications to form polarized radiative transfer equations.
+In this section, an overview of scalar radiative transfer is performed, followed by the necessary modifications to form polarized radiative transfer equations.
 A description of scattering interactions important to aerosols is developed.
 Finally, an overview of the SASKTRAN radiative transfer model used within this work is provided.

 2.4.1 Scalar Radiative Transfer